marybecker/CTCriticalFreshwaterHabitat/README.md

 I use a recently proposed conceptual framework for prioritizing site restoration and protection (Stamp et al. 2018) that averages IWI and ICI for a given stream catchment containing for wild brook trout streams.
-Stream catchments with a low IWI and ICI are degraded and are targeted for restoration with a low priority due the large number of resources required to restore an entire watershed.
-Stream catchment with a high IWI but low ICI are targeted for restoration with a high priority because there a focused smaller area of land to restore.
+Stream catchments with a low IWI and ICI are degraded and are targeted for restoration as are sites with a high IWI but low ICI. sites with a high IWI but low ICI are also targeted for restoration, but with a high priority because there is indication that the alteration is coming from a small nearby localized area.
 Sites with both high IWI and high ICI are targeted for protection with a high priority to maintain the current habitat.

 ![ICI - IWI Site Prioritization Example](graphics/ICI_IWI_Example.png)
 *ICI - IWI Site Prioritization Example (Stamp Et Al 2018)*

 Anticipated deliverables include:
-* an interactive map displaying stream catchments that contain high density wild brook trout population streams and suggested management strategies based on watershed and catchment integrity with popups
+* an interactive map displaying stream sites with sampled high density wild brook trout populations and stream catchments displaying suggested management strategies based on watershed and catchment integrity
 * a static map available for download
 * a geojson of stream catchments and attributes
 * an informative website with embedded maps and links to references